-For usage examples see Trajectory Analysis83, Trajectory Analysis II84, Frames and Atom Groups85, and Trajectory Output86.
+For usage examples see Trajectory Analysis87, Trajectory Analysis II88, Frames and Atom Groups89, and Trajectory Output90.

 - Atom Flags (page 34), that are used in Atom Selections (page 34), is implemented.
-See its documentation for handy usage examples. - sortAtoms() function is implemented. - pickCentralConf() function is implemented to pick the conformation or the active coordinate set that is closest to the average of coordinate sets. - writePSF(), a simple PSF file writer, is implemented. - glob() utility function is implemented. - iterPDBFilenames() function is implemented, which can be used to iterate over all PDB files stored in a local mirror of Protein Data Bank. - findPDBFiles () function is implemented, which can be used to access PDB files in a path.
+See its documentation for handy usage examples. - sortAtoms() function is implemented. - pickCentralConf() function is implemented to pick the conformation or the active coordinate set that is closest to the average of coordinate sets. - writePSF(), a simple PSF file writer, is implemented. - glob() utility function is implemented. - iterPDBFilenames() function is implemented, which can be used to iterate over all PDB files stored in a local mirror of Protein Data Bank. - findPDBFiles() function is implemented, which can be used to access PDB files in a path.

 - HierView instances are built more efficiently.
-Two times speed-up is achieved by delaying instantiation of Chain and Residue instances until they are needed. - Multiple Atom Flags (page 34) can be used in Atom Selections (page 34) without using 'and' operator, e.g. 'sidechain carbon' is the same as 'sidechain and carbon'. - writePDB() accepts Ensemble, Conformation, and Frame instances as atoms argument. - writePDB() function is around 25% faster. - pickCentral() is extended to accept Atomic and Ensemble instances.
-Old function is now pickCentralAtom(). - prody align (page 4) command and prody_align () function can handle non-protein atom selections (see examples for prody align (page 4)).
+Two times speed-up is achieved by delaying instantiation of Chain and Residue instances until they are needed. - Multiple Atom Flags (page 34) can be used in Atom Selections (page 34) without using 'and' operator, e.g. 'sidechain carbon' is the same as 'sidechain and carbon'. - writePDB() accepts Ensemble, Conformation, and Frame instances as atoms argument. - writePDB () function is around 25% faster.